woocommerce/woocommerce-blocks/assets/js/base/components/snackbar-list/README.md

 ### Usage

-To display a snackbar notices, pass an array of `notices` to the `SnackbarList` component:
+To display snackbar notices, pass an array of `notices` to the `SnackbarList` component:

 ```jsx
 import { SnackbarList } from '@woocommerce/base-components';